Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Illustration: robust control of a satellite

+and is differentiable as long as deficiency occurs along a single principal direction in this application.
+The LFT model includes all configurations for $-1 \leq \delta_i \leq 1$ even though only $\sim22\%$ of them respect the nonlinear constraint \eqref{eq:constraint}.

 The benchmark focuses on the attitude control of the satellite described above to follow a reference $r$.
-The control input $u$ of the plant $G(s, \delta)$ is the torque applied to the satellite (e.g. by reaction wheels, thrusters...) and the output vector contains the 3 angle measurements polluted by some noise $n$.
-The closed loop is represented in Figure \ref{fig:closedloop}, where $d(s)$ represents avionics: a 2-nd order Pade approximation of a 0.125s delay, and a 2-nd order low-pass filter with a cut-off frequency of 10 rad/s representing actuator dynamics.
-We note $\mathcal K(s)$ the set of controllers $K(s)$ of the desired structure: one 4-th order controller per spacecraft axis, each one taking the measured angle and rate as inputs and generating a control torque, resulting in 24 decision parameters per controller (72 in total).
+The control input $u$ of the plant $G(s, \delta)$ is the torque applied to the satellite, and the output vector contains the angle and rate measurements polluted by some noise $n$.
+The closed loop is represented in Fig.~\ref{fig:closedloop}, where $d(s)$ represents actuator dynamics.
+We denote $\mathcal K$ the set of controllers $K(s)$ of the desired structure: one 4-th order controller per spacecraft axis, resulting in 24 decision parameters per controller with Matlab's default setting (72 decision parameters in total).
 The closed-loop plant has 50 states.

-The control problem consists in placing a control bandwidth of 0.1 rad/s (hence interacting with the uncertain flexible modes) while ensuring a modulus margin of 0.5 and minimizing the variance of the actuator command in response to measurement noise.
+The control problem consists of placing a control bandwidth of 0.1 rad/s while ensuring a modulus margin of 0.5 and minimizing the variance of the actuator command in response to measurement noise.
 It reads:

-where $\mathcal D$ is defined in \eqref{eq:D} with the nonlinear constraint \eqref{eq:constraint}, the factor $\frac{1}{2}$ in the 2nd requirement ensures the desired modulus margin, and $W = \frac{10 \mathrm s + 1}{2(10 \mathrm s + 0.01)} I_3$ is a weighting filter to impose the desired bandwidth of 0.1 rad/s.
-The last requirement of problem \eqref{eq:control_problem} ensures closed-loop stability with some tolerance, where $A(K,\delta)$ is the matrix A of the state-space representation of the closed-loop system.
+where $\mathcal D$ is defined in \eqref{eq:D} with the nonlinear constraint \eqref{eq:constraint}, the factor $\frac{1}{2}$ in the 2nd requirement ensures the desired modulus margin, and $W(s) = \frac{10 s + 1}{2(10 s + 0.01)} I_3$ is a weighting filter to impose the desired bandwidth of 0.1 rad/s.
+The last requirement of Problem~\eqref{eq:control_problem} ensures closed-loop stability with some tolerance, where $A(K,\delta)$ is the matrix $A$ of the state-space representation of the closed-loop system.